Targeting relative risk heterogeneity with causal forests: Conclusion

 \section{Conclusion}

-In this study, we present relative risk forests as an adaptation of causal forests that specifically targets heterogeneity in the relative Risk Ratio (RR).
-The RR is an important clinical measure due to its ability to generalize across populations; TEH discovery methods that only target the absolute Risk Difference (RD) may therefore overlook critical sources of heterogeneity on the RR scale, especially in settings with large variation in individual baseline risk.
+In this study, we present an adaptation of causal forests that specifically targets heterogeneity in the relative Risk Ratio (RR).
+The RR is an important clinical measure for several reasons, including its ability to generalize across populations.
+HTE discovery methods that only target the absolute Risk Difference (RD) may overlook critical sources of heterogeneity on the RR scale, especially in settings with large variation in individual baseline risk.

-The modification is based on an alternative splitting rule for the data in a causal forest that uses generalized linear model (GLM) comparison.
+The modification is based on an alternative splitting rule for the data in a causal forest that uses exhaustive generalized linear model (GLM) comparison.
 Specifying Poisson regression as the GLM of choice allows the RR to be targeted as the quantity of interest.
-We validate the forests' performance on simulated data, using variable importance and an ANOVA-based omnibus test for evaluation, and present real-world results and discussion from the LEADER clinical trial.
+We validate the forests' performance on simulated data, and explore real-world data from the LEADER cardiovascular outcome trial.
+These results suggest the RR adjustment can improve the power of causal forests to identify heterogeneity.

-\subsubsection{Acknowledgements}
+\section{Acknowledgements}

-We thank James Watson, Kate Ross, George Nicholson, and Edwin Fong for their helpful feedback.
-We also thank collaborators at Novo Nordisk for their guidance and suggestions.
+We thank James Watson and Kate Ross for their helpful revisions and feedback.
+We also thank George Nicholson, Fabian Falck, and collaborators at Novo Nordisk for technical advice and guidance.
 VS is supported by the EPSRC Centre for Doctoral Training in Modern Statistics and Statistical Machine Learning (EP/S023151/1) and Novo Nordisk.
-CH is supported by the EPSRC Bayes4Health programme grant and The Alan Turing Institute, UK.
+CH is supported by Novo Nordisk.